Shruti Seth

-Shruti Seth is an Indian actress and video jockey.
+Shruti Seth (born 1977) is an Indian actress and video jockey.
 Having begun her career as television show host, she gained wider recognition with her roles as comedian in several television shows and the Hindi film industry.

 Born and brought up in Mumbai, Maharashtra, Seth graduated St. Xavier's College with a degree in economics.
 She ventured into a modelling career and began hosting television shows for Channel V. A significant turning point came in her career when she cast in the role of Jiya Malhotra, a teenage in Star Plus's comedy series Shararat (2003–06).
 The show's popularity grew over the years and Seth gained prominence for her performance.

 Seth made her film debut in 2003 with Waisa Bhi Hota Hai Part II, and later earned praise for her supporting roles in top-grossing productions—Fanaa (2006) and Slumdog Millionaire (2008).
 Seth starred in Disney Channel's original series The Suite Life of Karan & Kabir and continued to host such television shows as the Comedy Circus series.